Application layer

-An application layer is an abstraction layer that specifies the shared communications protocols and interface methods used by hosts in a communications network.
+An application layer is an abstraction layer that specifies the shared communication protocols and interface methods used by hosts in a communications network.
 An application layer abstraction is specified in both the Internet Protocol Suite (TCP/IP) and the OSI model.
 Although both models use the same term for their respective highest-level layer, the detailed definitions and purposes are different.